-Please note that non-emergency air ambulance services may require Prior Authorization.
+Note: Non-emergency air ambulance services may require Prior Authorization.

 Exclusions:

 No benefits will be paid for:

 - 1. Expenses incurred for ambulance services covered by a local governmental or municipal body, unless otherwise required by law. - 2.
 Ambulance services provided for a Member's comfort or convenience. - 3.
 Non-emergency transportation, excluding ambulances (for example, transport van, taxi).